-Turkey Tail Mushroom, scientifically known as Trametes versicolor, is a common mushroom found in many parts of the world.
+Turkey Tail Mushroom, scientifically known as Trametes versicolor, is a common functional mushroom found in many parts of the world.
 Its name comes from its striking resemblance to a turkey's tail with its vibrant, multi-colored rings on the cap.
 But its beauty is not just skin deep—this mushroom offers an array of potential benefits.

-This marvelous mushroom holds within it a duo of polysaccharides—PSK and PSP—that boast promising capabilities in fighting cancer.
+This marvelous mushroom holds within it a duo of mushroom polysaccharides—PSK and PSP—that boast promising capabilities in fighting cancer.
 In fact, the isolated PSK is a powerhouse, wielding such potency that it's actively used as an adjunct cancer treatment in Japan.

 We’ll touch a bit on Turkey Tail’s complete health potential, but we really want to look at one mysterious, but advancing use–Turkey Tail skin benefits: